irods-contrib/irods-cloud-browser/INSTALL.md

 # Installation of the iRODS Cloud Browser

-For version 1.0.0, a formal package is not yet supported (this is in the next milestone).
+For version 1.0.2.0-Beta1, there are two methods of installation.
+The first of which is building an automated .WAR file that can be directly deployed to a tomcat server, the second of which is a manual installation, using the .zip, which is the same as before.

+# WAR installation

+Ensure that you have grails version 2.5.0 on your machine, and that version 2.5.0 is the default version.
+Grails can be downloaded here: https://grails.org/download.html
+Change directory to /irods-cloud-frontend and run $gulp gen-war.
+This will generate the .WAR file that contains all of the assets necessary to deploy the project.
+The file, 'irods-cloud-backend.war' will be located in the /build directory.
+This file can then be deployed directly onto a tomcat server.

+# Manual Installation

 The install is manual, but fairly straight-forward.
 The various files referred to (.war, .zip) can be found on the appropriate release here:

 https://github.com/DICE-UNC/irods-cloud-browser/releases

+## 0 Initial File Configuration

+Change directory to /irods-cloud-frontend and run $gulp gen-zip.
+This will produce the .zip file of all the front-end assets.
+See the readme.MD in irods-cloud-frontend for more details on gulp.

 ## 1 OS Setup